 In 1955 Churchill divorced Odette and married a former model, Irene Hoyle, in Nice a year later.
 He continued to write, publishing a novel based on the Glières maquis, By Moonlight (1958), and a guidebook for fellow British caravanners and tourists visiting the Cote d'Azur, All About the French Riviera (1960).

 In truth, Churchill's wartime mission to forge CARTE into a useful weapon for the Allies had been a difficult if not impossible one, but criticism of Churchill's SOE career persisted after the war, and following the release of the film Odette in 1950 (in which he played a cameo role) several former resisters – including Francis Basin and André Girard – publicly attacked Churchill and Odette, questioning their right to be portrayed as heroes of the resistance (no doubt some of this indignation was motivated by jealousy and bad blood, particularly in the case of Girard).
 In 1966 the publication of M.R.D.
 Foot's official government history, SOE in France, revived the controversy: in reviewing their efforts Foot suggested that Churchill and Odette had lived a life of luxury on SOE's money and had accomplished little of military value.
-In 1969, Churchill won his libel case and the text of later editions of SOE in France was revised.
+In 1969, Churchill won damages and a full apology, and the text of later editions of SOE in France was revised.

 In the late 1950s he settled in Le Rouret near Antibes – a spot he described as "the next best place to the Seychelles" – overlooking the coast he knew so well from his wartime days, and worked as an estate agent selling local property to British clients.
 He died in Cannes in 1972.Back to SOE Agent Profiles